Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Related Work

 \section{Related Work}

-\textbf{Evaluation for LLM-Generated Tests.} Prior work evaluates LLM-generated testing artifacts under \emph{predefined} objectives, most commonly unit tests and assertions, via systems and empirical studies on test-suite quality and model/prompt improvements~\cite{lops2025system,yuan2024evaluating,schafer2023empirical,li2025evaluating,yang2025requirements}, including targeted oracle generation such as assertions~\cite{zhang2025exploring}.
+\paragraph{\textbf{Evaluation for LLM-Generated Tests.}} Prior work evaluates LLM-generated testing artifacts under \emph{predefined} objectives, most commonly unit tests and assertions, via systems and empirical studies on test-suite quality and model/prompt improvements~\cite{lops2025system,yuan2024evaluating,schafer2023empirical,li2025evaluating,yang2025requirements}, including targeted oracle generation such as assertions~\cite{zhang2025exploring}.
 Recent surveys further systematize this space, summarizing how requirements artifacts are translated into tests and the quality criteria used to judge generated tests~\cite{yang2025requirements}.
 Complementing academic evaluations, industrial studies report closed-loop pipelines that combine LLM-based test generation with mutation-guided feedback to steer or refine generated tests toward stronger fault-revealing capability~\cite{harman2025mutation}.
 These studies typically score outputs with \emph{fixed} quality metrics (e.g., coverage, mutation-based adequacy proxies, fault revelation) on a \emph{fixed} target program or code snapshot.
 Benchmarks similarly cast testing as a standalone objective with fixed tasks and protocols (e.g., TestEval~\cite{wang2025testeval}, SWT-bench~\cite{mundler2024swt}).
 In contrast, our study focuses on \emph{agent-written tests} that emerge \emph{dynamically} during high-autonomy, multi-step resolution of real-world GitHub issues, where the codebase and candidate patches evolve over time.
-We treat test writing and execution as an emergent process behavior, and characterize (i) \emph{whether/when/how intensively} agents test, (ii) \emph{what signals} tests encode (assertions vs.\ observational prints), and (iii) how these behaviors relate to \emph{resolution outcomes}.
+We treat test writing and execution as an emergent process behavior and characterize both the signals these tests encode and how those behaviors relate to \emph{resolution outcomes}.